fevenMwoldu/passwordLocker/README.md

 $ cd {repo-name}

-3) open project in VS Code
+3) Run `./run.py` at the terminal.

-$ code .
+$ ./run.py

-4) run the app

-ng serve -o

-The app will open in a new browser.
+Then following onscreen instructions to operate the app.

 ## Known Bugs